famiclone6502/DIY_Datalink_Adapter/README.md

 # Raspberry Pi Pico Version
 <img src="DIY_Datalink_pico_photo.jpg" width="476"><br>
 ## Requirements (Raspberry Pi Pico Version)
--  Original model of Raspberry Pi Pico (Not Pico W!)*
+-  Original model of Raspberry Pi Pico if you want to just use the onboard LED.
+(Pico W users must use external LED, see below).
 -  USB cable (with data line)
 -  Download of DIY_Datalink_Pico.uf2
 -  Legacy Windows Virtual Machine (tested with Windows 98 SE in VMWare Workstation 16)
 -  [Timex Datalink watch][Watch_Wiki] (tested with Datalink 150)
--  No other hardware requirements, uses Pico's built-in LED by default
+-  No other hardware requirements for the original Pico, uses built-in LED.
+-  External LED on GPIO pin 18 connected to 1k resistor on GND is required for Pico W, but is optional on original Pico.*

 <img src="DIY_Datalink_pico_watch.jpg" width="476"><br>
 ## Connecting it All (Raspberry Pi Pico Version)